qrcat/FlattenAnything/README.md

 # Flatten Anything: Unsupervised Neural Surface Parameterization (NeurIPS-2024)

-**We lifts FAM onto the mesh by detecting seams and generating per-corner UVs, resulting in a realizable, seam-aware UV mapping.**
+**We lifts FAM onto the mesh by detecting seams and generating per-corner UVs, resulting in a realizable, seam-aware UV mapping.
+Please refer [DOCS](UNWRAP.md).**

 This is the official implementation of **[[Flatten Anything Model (FAM)](https://arxiv.org/abs/2405.14633)]**, an unsupervised neural architecture for global free-boundary surface parameterization.